top of page

 • Visa on Arrival: Available for many nationalities, including those from the US, Canada, the EU, and Australia.
 This visa is valid for 30 days and can be obtained upon arrival at Egyptian airports for a fee (typically around $25 USD).
 Ensure you have a passport valid for at least six months from your entry date.

-• Tourist Visa: If you're planning an extended stay or multiple entries, you might need to apply for a visa at your nearest Egyptian consulate or embassy before traveling.
+• Tourist Visa: If you're planning an extended stay or multiple entries, you might need to apply for a visa at your nearest Egyptian consulate or embassy before travelling.

 • Transit Visa: If you’re just passing through and staying for less than 48 hours, a transit visa might be all you need.
 This option is usually available at the airport.